 Andalusians have an elegant and athletic build.
 The head is of medium length, the profile is straight.
 The neck is long and wide.
 The withers are well-defined, and the chest is broad.
 The back is short but wide.
 The hindquarters are massive, and the croup is well-rounded.
 Andalusian horses have a thick flowing mane and tail like Friesian horses.
 But unlike Friesians, the feathering of Andalusians is not so excessive.

 The horse’s gait is energetic.
 The move is harmonious and elevated.
 It’s well-balanced with forward movements.
 The registry standards don’t allow excessive wobbling and irregular tempo in the horse breed.

-As for common health issues, Andalusian horses prone to reduced blood circulation.
+As for common health issues, Andalusian horses are prone to reduced blood circulation.
 This is related to small intestinal problems.
 The disorder could lead to laminitis that affects the horse’s hooves.
 Some equines also experience issues with their metabolic system.
 The disease may appear as the horse grows up.
 A professional vet’s help is needed to plan the proper diet and nutrition.

 Andalusian Horse Height and Weight

 The average Andalusian Horse height is 15-16.2 hands.
 Andalusian stallions usually are 16 hands tall.
 While mares are commonly 15.2 hands tall.
-To get registered in the Association of Purebred Spanish Horse Breeders of Spain, the equine must be approved.
+To get registered in the Association of Purebred Spanish Horse Breeders of Spain (ANCCE), the equine must be approved.
 Stallions must be at least 15.1 hands tall.
 And mares must be at least 15 1/4 hands tall.